 And unfortunately, if you’re unprotected, that likelihood is very high.
 According to recent research, there’s a new victim of identity theft every two seconds.

 We don’t say this to scare you, only to impress upon you the importance of protecting yourself and your family from a mounting, invisible threat.
-A great starting place is our guide to Identity Guard’s tiers of service.
+A great starting place is our guide to Identity Guard’s costs.

 A leader in the identity theft protection industry, LifeLock offers more than 15 features to protect your identity and help you recover from identity theft.
 Their three main areas of focus are your credit files, your social security number, and other personal information.
 For those who simply do not have time to monitor their own credit and accounts, LifeLock provides excellent protection and will alert you of any suspicious activity.